FREE SHIPPING on orders of $85 or more

 The surname Clemente was first found in Rimini, and date back to the 12th century, when Giordano Clementini was a military commander during the expedition to the Orient.

 This web page shows only a small excerpt of our Clemente research.
-Another 229 words (16 lines of text) covering the years 1158, 1550, 1700, and 1752 are included under the topic Early Clemente History in all our PDF Extended History products.
+Another 229 words (16 lines of text) covering the years 1158, 1550, 1700, and 1752 are included under the topic Early Clemente History in all our PDF Extended History products and printed products wherever possible.

-Another 70 words (5 lines of text) are included under the topic Early Clemente Notables in all our PDF Extended History products.
+Another 35 words (2 lines of text) are included under the topic Early Clemente Notables in all our PDF Extended History products and printed products wherever possible.

 Amongst the settlers in North America with this distinguished name Clemente were